 A friend of mine who is a serial franchise entrepreneur has opened several Little Caesar’s pizza chains in our area and from what I can tell is doing very well.
 Not satisfied with his conquests, he decided to open another franchise, Sports Clips, a hair salon that caters to men.
 At last count, he’s opened 3 of those and continues to grow his empire.

 Every franchise is different so it’s extremely important to read all the fine print before embarking on your franchise journey.

 Your Next Small Business Opportunity

-I love hearing stories of people that get their small business idea and take the giant leap.
+I love hearing stories of people who get their small business ideas and take the giant leap.
 Unfortunately, the odds are against you so make sure you do your research and have plenty of cash on hand.

 Have you started a small business?
 What small business idea did you get the work?
 Are you considering starting your own small business?
 Share the details!